 What happens if there is no clear answer?

-The search for clear and verifiable for the effect of a treatment often doesn’t provide the clear answers you may want.
+The search for clear and verifiable evidence for the effect of a treatment often doesn’t provide the clear answers you may want.
 One thing that often remains unclear is whether the benefits of a medical intervention outweigh its disadvantages, such as side effects or the effort involved.
 Although this can be unsettling, it is valuable information when deciding whether or not to have a treatment or diagnostic test.

 Especially if there are no clear answers, doctors need to know the various options and their advantages and disadvantages, and openly discuss them with their patient.
 This enables the patient to decide for themselves what to do.
 A wide variety of medical and personal factors can influence this decision.